 Densely wooded areas provide shelter and have lots of vegetation.
 A raccoon den needs to have access to water.
 It is thought that initially, raccoons lived in heavily forested areas near waterways.

-During cub rearing season, female raccoons often choose lower dens, such as cavities in fallen logs or lower tree cavities.
+During cub rearing season, female raccoons often choose lower dens, such as cavities in fallen logs or tree cavities.
 During cub rearing season (in more rural areas), their shelters are usually found further away from structures such as roads.
 Females also tend to use dens that are located closer to water.

 Males also seem to move den more often than females.
 A study showed that male Racoons move more than needed to burn off energy, and it was suggested that this is because of a need to socialize.